smartyjohn/unicode-forms/README.md

 # Usage

 Simply run the Go program for an example output.
+In the columnized output, (i) is the input, (u) is the unicode code point in hexidecimal, and (x) is the utf-8 encoded bytes.

 ```
 $ go run main.go